roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  He blew on them a little more until he was satisfied the clay wouldn't break down when they put her shirt on.
 He helped her pull her the white tank top back down, careful to make sure that both nipples were covered by part of the material.
 Cori knotted the bottom under her breasts again and Waters set about sticking the shirt to her areola.

  Starting with her left breasts, he smoothed the tank top over her nipple, stretching it tight, then pinched the fabric around the base of her nipple, pressing it firmly against the wet ring of clay there.
 Sure enough, it stuck like brick and mortar.
 Cori felt the moist clay ooze and grab onto the fabric as he pressed it against her.
 The rest of the fabric was pulled taut over her nipple, encasing it in a sheath of white cotton.
 Waters did the same thing with the other nipple, then stood back and admired his work.
 Even a half-inch longer made her already large nipples look almost cartoonish, especially the way the dark, reddish-brown clay showed through her thin white top.
 The obscene erectness of her nipples, the way the top clung to her nipples and the way they were so visible made it look like she was wearing a wet t-shirt, only it wasn't wet.
-Report_Story #2